qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/ogr_miscellaneous/importvectorintopostgisdatabaseavailableconnections.rst

   Optional.

   Defines a name for the table that will be imported into the database.
-  By default the table name is the name oof the input vector file.
+  By default the table name is the name of the input vector file.

   Default: *(not set)*